 Guide

-How to Create Pivot Table from Excel with Pandas
+Create a Pivot Table from Excel with Pandas

 import pandas as pd